[Webinar] Improving Service Quality & Compliance in Homecare Via AI: What Works And What Doesn’t

 What else teams are building on this AI agents platform

-External file sharing enforcer
+External file sharing enforcing agent

 Continuously monitors Google Drive for external sharing events.
 AI classifies each share as routine or policy-violating based on file content, recipient domain, and sharing context.
 Policy violations trigger immediate revocation and an escalation to IT.